Look at the alphabetical list of elements inside the front cover.... | Pearson+ Channels

 Look at the alphabetical list of elements inside the front cover.
-Give the names corresponding to the following symbols:
+What are the symbols for the following elements?

 Relevant Solution